Due diligence explained: business checklist

 Legal due diligence

 Legal due diligence confirms that a business exists, operates lawfully, and carries no undisclosed liabilities.
-UK practitioners consistently identify this as the starting point for any M&A or partnership process.
+Canadian practitioners consistently identify this as the starting point for any M&A or partnership process.

 Documents to collect: